Sweet Potato Cornbread has subtle hints of sweetness and cinnamon making it perfect for your fall and winter meals.

 At any rate, I filed the idea of Sweet Potato Cornbread away in my mind and it’s now a reality.
 I think you’ll love it too.
 Personally, I can’t think of anything I’d rather have with a nice big serving of collard greens.
 (Now that’s southern food!
 More info on southern recipes here. )

 Of course, this sweet potato cornbread is good any time of year.
 Going back to the source of the idea – it’s served year round in a seafood restaurant at the beach.
 So… whenever you have a hankering, go for it!

 A few tips to keep in mind, but overall this is a simple, straightforward recipe:

-- Make it in an iron skillet.
+- Make it in a cast iron skillet.
 Heating the empty skillet before you pour in the batter gives crispy edges.
 If you don’t own an iron skillet you can click here and order from Amazon.

 - Bake the sweet potatoes.
 In researching ideas I saw some recipes that recommend cutting the sweet potato into cubes and boiling.
 I can’t help but think this would diminish flavor and nutrition.

 - Mash the sweet potatoes well.
 This is the type of potato masher I use.